 Choose the right images

-Recently, I was working on a project on promoting childhood vaccination.
+Recently, I was working on a project promoting childhood vaccination.
 I was looking for some images and icons to make the content more engaging.
 My first thought, and probably a common thought, was, “What about a picture of a needle?
 People often connect needles with vaccines.”
 Well, let me tell you why I didn’t go with that.

-Research shows that 2 out of 3 children and 1 out of 4 adults fear needles (Read more about the fear of needles).
-If I used a picture of a needle or a needle going into an arm, how many readers would stop reading immediately or disengage with the message?
+Research shows that 2 out of 3 children and 1 out of 4 adults fear needles.
+(Read more about the fear of needles) If I used a picture of a needle or a needle going into an arm, how many readers would stop reading immediately or disengage with the message?
 Probably many.
 We don’t want that.
 So I needed something different— an image that made people think of vaccines but with a more positive feel.

 That’s why I chose a picture of a child with a bandage covering her arm in a spot where she got a vaccine.
 This is a much better image from a psychological perspective.
 This image shows a positive response (calm and smiling) after an action (getting a vaccine).